Mortimyrrh/Mycelia/README.md

 # ![Mycelia Logo](https://raw.githubusercontent.com/Mortimyrrh/Mycelia-Forge/main/icons/mushroomx4.png) 1.16.4

 ## Info
-Mycelia 1.16.x is curently under alpha development, please check back soon.
+Mycelia 1.19.x is currently under alpha development, please check back soon.

 ## Main Goal
-- To add a lightweight, super flat dimension for travelling long distances.
+- To add a lightweight, super flat dimension for traveling long distances.

 To achieve this, there will be various ways of teleporting in and out of the dimension using items, portals and Endermen.
-In the same way, every one block travelled in the nether is 8 blocks in the Overworld.
+In the same way, every one block traveled in the nether is 8 blocks in the Overworld.
-Every one block traveld in the Mycelial Network Dimension will result in 64 blocks travel in the overworld.
+Every one block traveled in the Mycelial Network Dimension will result in 64 blocks travel in the overworld.
-This allows players to travel greater distances in less time (and makes nether exsploration a breeze).
+This allows players to travel greater distances in less time (and makes nether exploration a breeze).

 ![1 Block in the Mycelial Network is equal to, 8 Blocks in the Nether is equal to, 64 Blocks in the Overworld](https://raw.githubusercontent.com/Mortimyrrh/Mycelia-Forge/main/icons/1-8-64%20x2.png)